Nyamuragira

 Nyamuragira, also known as Nyamulagira, is an active shield volcano in the Virunga Mountains of the Democratic Republic of the Congo, situated about 25 km north of Lake Kivu.
-The name is derived from the Bantu verb Kuragira nyamu, meaning to herd animals; nyamu means animal or cows.
+The name is derived from Mashi language.

 It has been described as Africa's most active volcano and has erupted over 40 times since 1885.
 As well as eruptions from the summit, there have been numerous eruptions from the flanks of the volcano, creating new smaller volcanoes that have lasted only for a short time (e.g. Murara from late 1976 to 1977).

 Recent eruptions occurred on 2 January 2010, 8 November 2011 and 23 May 2021.

 Geography and geology

 Nyamuragira volcano is an active volcano near the city of Goma in the Democratic Republic of the Congo, situated about 25 km north of Lake Kivu.
 It is in the Nord-Kivu Province.
 It is 13 km north-north-west of Nyiragongo, the volcano which caused extensive damage to the city of Goma in its 2002 eruption.

 Nyamuragira has a volume of 500 km3, and covers an area of 1,500 km2.
 It has a low shield profile and contrasts with adjacent steep-sided Nyiragongo volcano.

 Nyamuragira volcano is responsible for a large portion of the sulfur dioxide released into the atmosphere by volcanoes.